Neuroendo-mdLab/RP-units/README.md

     - NAS's IP-address
     - NAS's directory that you want to store the data
     - RP-unit's MachineID
-    - RP-unit's IP-address
+    - RP-unit's IP-address <br>
   After answering, setup of RP-units will be finished.
 It becomes possible to access and operate the RP-units though the SSH remote login.

 ### Cloning of RP-units
 1. Save the entire data of initial RP-units as a disk image (.iso).